 Employment Law Highlights and Updates...

 ** "Obamacare" (formally known as the Affordable Care Act) became fully operational as of October 1, 2013.
 The key to using Obamacare is the government's own website, which may be found at www.HealthCare.gov.
 For individuals who do not possess health insurance at a job they hold, coverage under this option is guaranteed.
-Each state may or may not add rights for its own citizens which track with Obamacare's offerings.
+Each state may also add rights/benefits for its own citizens which track with Obamacare's offerings.